sinaaasghari/LapLab/README.md

 ## 🙏 Acknowledgments

-- **LapLab Management** for entrusting us with this important project and providing the necessary data.
+- **Lotech Management** for entrusting us with this important project and providing the necessary data.
+- Mentor: **Sina Asghari** for his wisdom in leading and mentoring the team
-- All team members for their unwavering commitment and expertise.
+- Contributors: [Shadmehr](https://github.com/RexGod), [Ali](https://github.com/aliNzmv), [Amir](https://github.com/AmirRezaei-2023), [Mohamad](https://github.com/MohammadNasimi), and [Kaveh](https://github.com/kvmmn) for their diligent work and dedication.
 - The data analysis community for sharing their knowledge and resources.

 ---
-© 2023 Data Analysis Bootcamp / Team LapLab.
+© 2023 Quera Data Analysis Bootcamp / Team G2.
 All Rights Reserved.